Five Things To Know About STDs

 How many doses of the vaccine do I need?
 How important is the second shot?

-Demetre Daskalakis, MD, MPH, Acting Director of the National Center for Immunization and Respiratory Diseases at the CDC, provides the latest on mpox in this FAQ series from KFF and CDC.
+Demetre Daskalakis, MD, MPH, Director of the National Center for Immunization and Respiratory Diseases at the CDC, on what you need to know about mpox in this FAQ series from KFF’s Greater Than and CDC.

 Get answers to commonly-asked questions about the mpox vaccine as well as about mpox symptoms, testing, treatment and more!